-- 1.11 Following the election on 6 May 2021, training was given to Members on the Code of Conduct including register of interests, personal interests, disclosable pecuniary interests and gifts and hospitality.
+1.11 Following the election on 6 May 2021, training was given to Members on the Code of Conduct including register of interests, personal interests, disclosable pecuniary interests and gifts and hospitality.
 Further training on the Code in relation to 'Confidentiality and the Code of Conduct' was delivered to Members in September 2022.
-All councillors have signed a declaration undertaking to comply with the County Council's Code of Conduct for Members. - 1.12 The Committee recommends the County Council to
+Following the by-elections in July and August 2023 new Members undertook training on the Code of Conduct in September which included register of interests, personal interests, disclosable pecuniary interests and gifts and hospitality.
+The session was made available to all Members and a number were in attendance.
+All Members have signed a declaration undertaking to comply with the County Council's Code of Conduct for Members.
+For the year 2024-25, training on the Code of Conduct will be available to Councillors which will include guidance on the use of Council resources.